-In this segment we are going to “Install OpenWrt on Raspberry Pi 3 Model B”
+In this segment, we are going to show you how to “Install OpenWrt Setup on Raspberry Pi 3 Model B”

 OpenWrt is a highly extensible GNU/Linux distribution for embedded devices (i.e. wireless routers).
 Unlike many other distributions for these routers, OpenWrt is built from the ground up to be a full-featured, easily modifiable operating system for your router.

-- To start this project download the OpenWrt Raspberry Pi Image from the download link.
+- First, to start this project we need to download the OpenWrt Raspberry Pi Image from the download link.

-- Once, the image downloaded successfully than flash the image to the SD Card.
+- After that, we need to flash the image to the SD Card.

-- Now, We need SD Card Formatter tool to format the SD card.
+- Now, We need the SD Card Formatter tool to format the SD card.

-- Then write the image to the SD Card using: Etcher
+- After that, write the image to the SD Card using: Etcher

-- Followed by turn on the Raspberry Pi device it will take up-to 2 minute to boot the OpenWrt OS.
+- Followed by turn on the Raspberry Pi device it will take up to 2 minutes to boot the OpenWrt OS.

 - Then run Wireless Network Watcher to check the IP Address of Raspberry Pi.

-- Now, you can directly access your OpenWrt router page by typing the default IP Address : 192.168.1.1.
+- Now, you can directly access your OpenWrt router page by typing.

 OpenWrt Default IP Address : 192.168.1.1